equinor/res2df/docs/usage/rft.rst

 rft
 ---

-rft will convert the binary RFT files from Eclipse to dataframes or CSV files, facilitating analysis of inflow and pressure for each connection the well has to the reservoir grid.
+rft will convert the binary RFT files from dataframes or CSV files, facilitating analysis of inflow and pressure for each connection the well has to the reservoir grid.